Bioinfo-Ming/RiceEndospermRNAEditing/README.md

-# RiceEndospermRNAEditing
-Computational scripts used to perform analyses for RNA editing during rice endosperm development.
+## RiceEndospermRNAEditing, is composed of computational scripts used to perform analyses for RNA editing during rice endosperm development.
 ###

 ### 01.C_to_U_editing_distribution.R